 Sjögren syndrome should be suspected in patients with gritty or dry eyes or dry mouth, enlarged salivary glands, peripheral neuropathy, purpura, or unexplained renal tubular acidosis.
 Such patients should receive diagnostic tests that can include evaluation of the eyes and salivary glands and serologic tests.

 Different criteria have been proposed for classification of primary Sjögren syndrome.
-The latest modifications to the American-European classification criteria for primary Sjögren syndrome were proposed in 2016 (see table American College of Rheumatology/European League Against Rheumatism Criteria for the Classification of Primary Sjögren Syndrome American College of Rheumatology/European League Against Rheumatism Criteria for the Classification of Primary Sjögren Syndrome ; 1 Diagnosis references Sjögren syndrome is a relatively common chronic, autoimmune, systemic, inflammatory disorder of unknown cause.
-It is characterized by dryness of the mouth, eyes, and other mucous membranes due... read more ).
+Modifications to the American-European classification criteria for primary Sjögren syndrome were proposed in 2016 (see table ; 1 Diagnosis references Sjögren syndrome is a relatively common chronic, autoimmune, systemic, inflammatory disorder of unknown cause.
+It is characterized by dryness of the mouth, eyes, and other mucous membranes ... read more ).
 Not every patient who receives a clinical diagnosis of Sjögren syndrome fulfills the proposed criteria, but the criteria provide useful guidance for evaluation and are applied to patients who have at least 1 symptom of eye or oral dryness:

 Eye symptoms: ≥ 3 months of daily, persistent, troublesome dry eyes, recurrent sensation of sand or gravel in the eyes, or use of tear substitutes ≥ 3 times a day